lnrri3665421/notes/README.md

 "Also, 'Premature optimization is the root of all evil.' – Donald Knuth.
 Focus first on writing correct and readable code.
 Optimize only when necessary, after profiling and identifying real bottlenecks.
 Not everything that looks inefficient actually impacts performance significantly."

 Lastly, "Code is read much more often than it is written."
 This principle emphasizes the importance of readability and maintainability in software development.
 Writing clean, well-documented code saves time and effort in the long run.

+# 2024-02-26
+- Today's programming wisdom is to prioritize tasks, plan your time wisely, and stay organized.
+This will help you to be more efficient and productive in your work.
+First, make a list of all the tasks you need to complete, then prioritize them based on their importance and deadlines.
+Next, allocate time for each task, making sure to allow enough time so that you don't feel rushed or overwhelmed.
+Finally, use task management tools and programming languages to stay organised and track your progress.
+Remember to take breaks and keep your workspace clean, as this will also help with your productivity.
+By following these tips, you will be able to better manage your workload and make the most of your programming time.